What is Buyback of Shares?

 Here is what you can expect in a typical tender form given by a company.
 There are normally three fields as follows:

-1. The number of shares you hold from the said company as on the record date
+- The number of shares you hold from the said company as on the record date

-2. The number of shares that fit the eligibility criteria for buybacks
+- The number of shares that fit the eligibility criteria for buybacks

-3. The number of shares that one is applying for a buyback.
+- The number of shares that one is applying for a buyback.

 Once the application is made, the shares that have been booked for the offer are transferred to the R&T agent of the company.
 The brokerage house will also share the acknowledgment of your request for share tender with you in the form of a transaction registration slip or email.
-Any offer from the customer for share tenders which are made over and above the acceptance ratio of the company will be credited back to the applicant’s Demat account during the course of their transaction being processed.
+Any offer from the customer for share tenders that are made over and above the acceptance ratio of the company will be credited back to the applicant’s Demat account during the course of their transaction being processed.

 After the shares are tendered which depends upon the number of retail investors and share count applied during the tender, the acceptance ratio for the company’s buyback scheme is estimated.
 In summary, the answer to how to apply for buyback of shares is to apply via the tender form provided by one’s company and consider parameters like the record date, and the price at which the share will be fixed for its buyback.